m5c/EthereumGuide/ethereum-guide.md

     "0x08da052064eb4ffb20396cfef0f83e2ba09c932db26a3788f770638ea1200754"
 ```

-*Note: Your transfer will be without effect until the blockchain was extended by a new block that embeds your transaction.*
+*Note: Your is without effect until the blockchain was extended by a new block to embed your transaction.*

 If you forget to unlock the senders account or exceed the authorized time frame (here 15 seconds), the transfer will be rejected.
 ```bash